Vadenimo2k21/Project64-Savegames/README.md

 ► NTSC-J or J: Japanese Version of a game

-PAL was a standard video output only in Europe, that's why PAL games are sometimes slower then the NTSC-Versions.
+PAL was a standard video output only in Europe, that's why PAL games are sometimes slower than the NTSC-Versions.